 ‘What are you giving up for lent?’
-This is one of the questions no one wants to hear this year.
-Instead, to turn it into a positive, I’m choosing giving rather than giving up this year.
+This is one of the questions no one wants to hear.
+Instead, to turn it into a positive, I’m choosing to give and not give up this year.

-My favourite quote this year is: ‘We’re all facing the same storm, but we’re not all in the same boat.’
+My favourite quote is: ‘We’re all facing the same storm, but we’re not all in the same boat.’
 Annoyingly, I can’t remember who first said it.